debreate/debreate/README.md

 (http://debreate.sourceforge.net/)

-To run launch file named "init.py" (it should execute via mouse-click as well):
+To run, launch the file named "init.py" (it should execute via mouse-click as well):
-* ./init.py
-* or
+* './init.py' or 'python init.py'
-* python init.py

 The source uses a generic Makefile for "building" (because I don't know how to use [GNU Autotools][gnu-autotools] or [CMake][cmake] very well).
-The source is not actually built.
+The source is not actually built, but the Makefile simply installs the scripts onto the system.
 Just open a terminal in the root directory & type 'make install'.
 To create a distribution package type 'make dist'.
+To uninstall type 'make uninstall'.

 If you have [debuild][] installed, you can run 'make debuild' from the command line to build the debian package (.deb).